hanhtdinh/Projects/README.md

 Projects:
 1) Starter Pokemon: Windows Forms Application for a user to choose a starter pokemon and learn about their Pokemon.
+2) Boba: An order management system for a fictional tea shop where users can place orders and employees can edit or delete orders as necessary.